IgrikXD/Easy-SDR/Antenna Mini-Whip/README.md

 ## How it works?
-Example of working an SDR receiver on antenna Mini-Whip: [Wide-band WebSDR in Enschede, the Netherlands]
+Example of working an SDR receiver on antenna Mini-Whip: [Wide-band WebSDR in Enschede, the Netherlands] Detailed description of the principle of operation: [Fundamentals of the MiniWhip antenna]

 ## Current available implementations at EasyEDA platform:
 - [Antenna Mini-Whip (TH)]